jake-87/blog/content/blog/isabelle-rule-musings.md

 ## `erule`

 `erule` is designed to function with elimination rules.
+The `e` hence stands for `elimination`/`eliminator`.
 Take for example the elimination rule for disjunction:

 ```hs
 P ∨ Q     (P ==> R)    (Q ==> R)